xmontana/Jenkins-Symfony2.1/README.md

 5. Add th [symfony2-coding-standards](https://github.com/opensky/Symfony2-coding-standard) in your phpcs naming it as `Symfony2` or edit the phpcs target on build.xml with the right parameters for your envirement.

 You can customize the configuration as you want, this works fine with me :)

+Note: This template is for Symfony2.1 with composer.

+Note2: The build procedure will copy parameters.yml.dist to parameters.yml remember that you don't commit this file for best practices.